 Have a pool day at one of the luxury hotels or hang at Condado beach.

-If you prefer a pool there may be a minimum spend so keep that in mind.
+If you prefer a pool there may be a minimum spend to reserve a spot so keep that in mind.

 Afternoon Massages at a nearby spa